Mark Monmonier: Books

 Monmonier has authored over 20 books, and his popular written works show a combination of serious study and a sense of humor.
-This is apparent in his most popular book How to Lie with Maps, which has been praised for explaining complex technical concepts in cartography in a way that is engaging and understandable to non-professionals.
-Despite being digestable to non-professionals, How to lie with maps is described as one of the essential texts for cartographers, and "the closest thing to a religious text we have in cartography."
-Others of his books are aimed at more advanced audiences, or designed to serve as traditional textbooks.
-For example, the book Computer-Assisted Cartography: Principles and Prospects was the first commercial textbook on using computers in the cartographic process.
-In another text published by Monmonier titled Technological Transition in Cartography, he provided analysis of the technological changes that have occurred in cartography from the 19th to the late 20th century.
-This book was target at cartography students, but was not designed to serve as a stand-alone comprehensive cartography textbook.
+This is apparent in his most popular book, How to Lie with Maps, which has been praised for explaining complex technical concepts in cartography in a way that is engaging and understandable to non-professionals.
+Despite being digestable by non-professionals, How to lie with maps is described as one of the essential texts for cartographers, and "the closest thing to a religious text we have in cartography."

+Other of his books are aimed at more advanced audiences, or designed to serve as traditional textbooks.
+Computer-Assisted Cartography: Principles and Prospects was the first commercial textbook on using computers in the cartographic process.
+In Technological Transition in Cartography, he provided analysis of the technological changes that occurred in cartography from the 19th to the late 20th century.
+This book was targeted at cartography students, but was not designed to serve as a stand-alone comprehensive cartography textbook.
 John P. Snyder, Alan MacEachren, and Michael Goodchild all recommended the book for professional cartographers and cartography students.

-Most of his work is published by the University of Chicago Press.
-Kirby stated in a review that Monmonier's books have "shaped the way we think about maps, their uses, and their abuses, as well as their meanings in the world of business, international politics, and our everyday life."
+Most of Monmonier's work is published by the University of Chicago Press.
+Geographer Russell S. Kirby stated in a review that his books have "shaped the way we think about maps, their uses, and their abuses, as well as their meanings in the world of business, international politics, and our everyday life."

 Cartography

 Monmonier describes himself as an "academic cartographer" in his memoir.
 His professional work has involved teaching cartography classes and consulting as an expert cartographer with various organizations.
-His research and publications reflect this specialization, with work focusing on cartographic generalization, thematic map, and approaches to spatial analysis.
+His research and publications reflect this specialization, with work focusing on cartographic generalization, thematic maps, and approaches to spatial analysis.
 He has also written extensively about the history of cartography.

 Computer cartography

-Monmonier's early career was dominated by studying and developing techniques in computer cartography, and he was one of the early pioneers of research on computer cartography and thematic mapping.
-His textbook Computer-assisted Cartography: Principles and Prospects was the first textbook on computer cartography, and his 1965 publication The Production of Shaded Maps on the Digital Computer in The Professional Geographer was published six years after Waldo Toblers 1959 publication Automation and Cartography, viewed as the first academic publication on using computers in the cartographic process.
-Several of his publications relate to choropleth maps, including class breaks, intervals, and color choice as well as recommendations to avoid ink spread.
+Monmonier's early career was dominated by studying and developing techniques in computer cartography.
+He was one of the early pioneers of research on computer cartography and thematic mapping.
+His textbook Computer-assisted Cartography: Principles and Prospects was the first textbook on computer cartography, and his 1965 publication The Production of Shaded Maps on the Digital Computer in The Professional Geographer was published six years after Waldo Tobler's 1959 Automation and Cartography, viewed as the first academic publication on using computers in the cartographic process.
+Several of his publications relate to choropleth maps, including class breaks, intervals, and color choice, as well as recommendations to avoid ink spread.